 User-generated content - photos and videos of specific products or even services created by users, in this case - influencers.

-In Social Media Advertising, the content is usually called Creative.
+In advertising, the content is usually called creative.

 Why is this important?

 Content is needed to cover your other marketing channels - Email Marketing, Website, Social Media Advertising and so on.
 As a brand, you need fresh content regularly to cover your products or services.